Chart Color Schemes

 Health outcomes in Semaphore are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Semaphore's health indicators show below-average outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Semaphore's health indicators show below-average outcomes based on AreaSearch's assessment as of 2021.

 Frequently Asked Questions - Health